pschatzmann/arduino-posix-fs/Readme.md

 ## Overview
 All regular C or C++ projects that use files are based on the [Posix File Operations](https://www.mkompf.com/cplus/posixlist.html).
 In Microcontrollers things are quite different and you use a SD library which has it's own API to store files on a SD drive.

 If you want to store larger amount of data on a Microcontroller you can also use the Program Memory (PROGMEM).
-Popular implementations are:

-- SPIFFS
-- FATFS

-With this you are required to upload the files in a separate step.

 The goals of this project is to provide __Posix File API__ support to Microcontrollers in order to

+- deplay and access files in PROGMEM (w/o separate file deployment step)
 - access files SD drives (if not supported by default)
-- access files in PROGMEM

 so that existing projects can be easily migrated to run on microcontrollers.